Please ensure Javascript is enabled for purposes of website accessibility

 Having a UCC lien in place is fairly standard practice.
 Still, it can cause headaches for your business.
 If you took out a merchant cash advance or other expensive form of business financing, a blanket UCC filing on your credit reports could make it tough to secure more affordable financing options in the future.

 It may also be a good idea to hire an attorney if you’ve defaulted on your debt and the creditor is contacting your customers for payment.
-An attorney can help you navigate the process and maybe negotiate a settlement to pay less than what you owe.
+An attorney can help you navigate the process and maybe negotiate a settlement to pay less than you owe.

 Frequently Asked Questions